mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 #### 0:00

 I want to get into Part Three, omitting Part One and Part Two.
-Because... well, sometimes I will explain Part One and Part Two, [but] particularly Part Three is very important: “Interpretation.”
+Because... well, sometimes I will explain Part One and Part Two, [but] particularly Part Three is very important: “Interpretation”.
 This is the main subject.
 More than half of this book is spent explaining the contents of this discourse.
-So I want to start to study from Part Three, “Interpretation.”
+So I want to start to study from Part Three, “Interpretation”.
 This is a very logical explanation of Buddhism.

 > Part Three
 > Interpretation